gregcotech007/paintanddecorate/README.md

 - Open web browser to view website on port 8000, enter the following command in the terminal
     - python3 -m html.server

+### Version Control
+- Git was used as the version control software

-Commands used to add, commit and push changes to GitHub:
+- Commands used to add, commit and push changes to GitHub:

 - Add all changes for commit
     - git add .